MillerBrainObservatory/LBM-CaImAn-MATLAB/README.rst

 ------------

 - MATLAB (Tested on 2023a, 2023b, 2024b)
+  - Using a version pre-2017a may yield innaccurate registration due to `single-precision accuracy <https://github.com/flatironinstitute/NoRMCorre/wiki/Known-Issues>`_.
 - Toolboxes:
     - Parallel Computing Toolbox
     - Statistics and Machine Learning Toolbox